cocobird1/fantasyfootball-crawler/README.md

 Users can call getQBData(metrics) with specified throwing metrics, to return a DataFrame that sorts based on the throwing metrics.

 `metrics`: An array of strings that specify specific metrics to sort players by.
+Can be any combination of these strings: Player  Age   QBR   Cmp%   Yds  TD  Int

 ```python
 from fantasyfootball-crawler import ff_functions as ffc